 Claudia Molitor is a composer/artist whose work draws on traditions of music and sound practices but also extends to video, performance and fine art.
 Her work often becomes a site where conventions of music notation and performance, and hierarchies of listening and seeing are explored.
 Running through her practice is a curiosity in un-noticed and fragile sounds, structures and thoughts.
 Considering the possibilities presented by the spaces between notions of artistic disciplines is also central to her work.

-Claudia’s work is regularly commissioned, performed and broadcast throughout Europe, working for example with hcmf//, Wien Modern, London Sinfonietta, Royal Philharmonic Society, Spor, Tete a Tete, BBC Proms, Tate Britain, Electra Productions, Sonica, NMC Recordings, Spitalfields Music, Ensemble Resonanz and Cryptic.
+Claudia’s work is regularly commissioned, performed and broadcast throughout Europe, working for example with hcmf//, Wien Modern, London Sinfonietta, Royal Philharmonic Society, Spor, Tete a Tete, BBC Proms, Tate Britain, Turner Contemporary, Electra Productions, Sonica, NMC Recordings, Spitalfields Music, Ensemble Resonanz and Cryptic.

 Her headphone piece for the BBC Proms Music Walk, an event curated by Tim Hopkins, is downloadable from BBC Proms 2012.